Alternative titles for this job

 Pay for youth workers varies depending on experience, responsibilities and location.

-- New youth workers usually start on minimum wage.
+- New youth workers usually earn between minimum wage and $49,000 a year.

-Many youth workers do part-time hours.
+Many youth workers work part time.
 Some do part or all of their job as volunteers, or receive payment for expenses only.

 - PAYE.net.nz website - use this calculator to convert pay and salary information